Structural Causal Models in PyMC

 Conclusion

 “SEM is an inference engine that takes in two inputs, qualitative causal assumptions and empirical data, and derives two logical consequences of these inputs: quantitative causal conclusions and statistical measures of fit for the testable implications of the assumptions.
 Failure to fit the data casts doubt on the strong causal assumptions of zero coefficients or zero covariances and guides the researcher to diagnose, or repair the structural misspecifications.
 Fitting the data does not “prove” the causal assumptions, but it makes them tentatively more plausible.
-Any such positive results need to be replicated and to withstand the criticisms of researchers who suggest other models for the same data. ”

 • Bollen and Pearl in Eight myths about causality and structural equation models